alibaba/EasyNLP/README.md

 Please refer to this [readme](https://github.com/alibaba/EasyNLP/blob/master/easynlp/modelzoo/README.md) for the usage of these models in EasyNLP.
 Meanwhile, EasyNLP supports to load pretrained models from Huggingface/Transformers, please refer to [this tutorial](https://www.yuque.com/easyx/easynlp/qmq8wh) for details.

+# EasyNLP Goes Multi-modal！
+EasyNLP also supports various popular multi-modality pre-trained models to support vision-language tasks that require visual knowledge.
+For example, it is equipped with CLIP-style models for text-image matching and DALLE-style models for text-to-image generation.

 # Landing Large Pre-trained Models
 EasyNLP provide few-shot learning and knowledge distillation to help land large pre-trained models.